David Wenham: Career

 In 2010, he played the character Len in the Australian drama film Oranges and Sunshine.
 Also in 2010, Wenham starred as the disgraced Melbourne lawyer Andrew Fraser in the Australian television series Killing Time.
 This ten-part series shows Fraser's fall from grace as he defends many Melbourne criminals during the 1980s and 1990s.
 It was shown on TV1 in late 2011.
+On stage, Wenham appeared in Benedict Andrews' production of The Seagull for Belvoir.

 Wenham plays New Zealand detective Al Parker alongside Elisabeth Moss in the 2013 BBC series Top of the Lake.

 In 2013, Wenham returned to the stage to play the lead role of John Proctor in the Melbourne Theatre Company's mid-year production of Arthur Miller's The Crucible.